 Analyze your growth month after month to help you understand posts that have performed well & the reasons why.

 At the same time, assess those that have not performed & figure out why.
-It will help you get a plan in place to understand areas that require more attention.
+It will help you get a plan to understand areas requiring more attention.